Misori-simon/restaurant_page/README.md

 ## Definition

-A website for a restaurant.
+A simple website for a restaurant build with JavaScript.

 ## About the Project